 Different ceilings require different application methods.

 A smooth, previously painted ceiling is pretty straightforward.
-You will need a 2-4 inch brush to cut in and a 9-inch roller to apply the paint.
+What is the best paint brush and best paint roller for these kinds of ceilings?
+Generally, you'll need a 2-4 inch brush to cut in and a 9-inch roller to apply the paint.

 To paint a simple textured or artexed ceiling you can use a specialist segmented foam roller.
 This is typically a multi-slit, foam roller that provides complete coverage.
 Alternatively, use a block brush or a 4-inch emulsion brush to get into all the ceiling crevices.